Why is my underlayment hail damage

 Frequently Asked Questions

-How do I know if my underlayment is damaged by hail?
+How do I know if my underlayment is damaged?

-Signs of hail damage to your underlayment include visible punctures, tears, or thinning of the material.
-You may also notice leaks or water stains in your attic or on the ceiling.
+Look for visible holes, rips, or thinning in the underlayment material.
+You may also notice leaks or water stains inside your home.

 Can I repair hail-damaged underlayment myself?

-For minor damage, you may be able to patch or seal the underlayment yourself.
-However, for more extensive damage, it's best to call a professional roofing contractor to assess the situation and determine the best course of action.
+For minor, isolated damage, you may be able to patch the underlayment yourself.
+However, for widespread or severe damage, it's best to have a professional roofing contractor assess the extent of the issue and perform a full underlayment replacement.

 Connect with certified professionals in your area